Molarity Calculator

 Multiply the molarity (M) by the volume (L) of the solution.
 The formula is: moles = molarity × volume.
 For example, 0.5 M NaCl in 2 L contains 0.5 × 2 = 1.0 mole of NaCl.

 No, molarity is not the same as concentration.
-Concentration is a broad measure of how many moles of a substance are dissolved in a given amount of liquid, and can have any volume units.
+Concentration is a broad measure of how much of a substance is dissolved in a given amount of liquid — concentration can use any mass and volume units (mg/mL, g/L, lb/gal).
 Molarity is a specific type of concentration measured in moles per liter (mol/L) of solution.

 Molarity provides a standard metric for comparing solution concentrations without unit conversions.
 Concentration units range from nanograms per milliliter (ng/mL) to tons per gallon (t/gal).
-Molarity (M), measured in moles per liter, offers a single, consistent unit for quick comparison across all chemical solutions.
+Molarity (M), measured in moles per liter (mol/L), offers a single consistent unit for quick comparison across all chemical solutions.